Mark Jeffery's epiphany came during a University of Arizona Wildcats pre-game event in February 2017.

 Called "Conviertete en Rey"—which translates roughly to "Become King"—the contest encouraged folks to buy Carlos V chocolates and then input a code from the packaging.
 This let them play the game online, tossing virtual candies at targets to score points.
 The highest scorers at the end of each day won TVs and gaming consoles.

-Such forays point toward the future, Jeffrey says, and looking ahead, "we're working with a major national brand on a game that has to do with recycling and being conscious about the environment."
+Such forays point toward the future, Jeffery says, and looking ahead, "we're working with a major national brand on a game that has to do with recycling and being conscious about the environment."

-Still, Aquimo's core business remains in sports, and Jeffrey says he can't wait to return to stadiums in a big way.
+Still, Aquimo's core business remains in sports, and Jeffery says he can't wait to return to stadiums in a big way.

 "I think that's a great anchor for us.
 I'm talking with a lot of teams, and I'm optimistic," he says.
 "I think we're going to kick Covid's butt by the end of next year, hopefully.
 We love being in stadiums.
 The surprise and delight element … it's anywhere from 12-28 percent of the audience of a stadium engaging.
 To me, is absolutely amazing."